jsturma/googlecloudengine-terraform/Readme.md

 ```

-The go to the example that you want to instanciate and do :
+Go to the example that you want to instanciate and do :
 `terraform plan` or `terraform apply`